School Health Advisory Council (SHAC)

 School Health Advisory Council

-The School Health Advisory Council (SHAC) is an advisory group, appointed by the SCUCISD Board of Trustees, which provides guidance, recommendations, and support in the eight components of the Centers for Disease Control and Prevention (CDC) Coordinated School Health Model.
+The School Health Advisory Council (SHAC) is an advisory group, appointed by the SCUCISD Board of Trustees, which provides guidance, recommendations, and support of the Whole School, Whole Community, Whole Child moedl of the CDC's framework for Coordinated School Health.

 The SHAC is composed of a group of individuals from different segments of the community.
 By law, a majority of the members must be persons who are parents of the students enrolled in the district and who are not employed by the district.
 The SCUCISD SHAC is made up of parents, community members, and school staff working together to improve the health of all students and families through coordinated school health programs.